Understanding Cultural Persistence and Change

 DML as a robustness check

-A useful robustness check is to ask whether the results with controls are sensitive to the assumption that the controls enter linearly.
-DML can help answer this question.
 Below we estimate the model with controls using DML and the partially-linear model (PLM).
-The specification is still very simple: we keep the assumption that the controls enter separately, but drop linearity.
+The specification is still very simple: we keep the assumption that the controls enter separately from the treatment, but we drop linearity.

 The estimation procedure takes the following steps: